bottlerocket-os/bottlerocket/workspaces/api/moondog/README.md

 ## Introduction

-moondog is a minimal userdata agent.
+moondog is a minimal user data agent.

-It accepts TOML-formatted settings from a userdata provider such as an instance metadata service.
+It accepts TOML-formatted settings from a user data provider such as an instance metadata service.
 These are sent to a known Thar API server endpoint, then committed.

-Currently, AWS userdata support is implemented.
+Currently, AWS user data support is implemented.
-Userdata can also be retrieved from a file for testing.
+User data can also be retrieved from a file for testing.

 ## Colophon